zonemaster/zonemaster-engine/docs/Translation-translators.md

 ## Tools

-The *PO* file can be edited with a plain text editor, but then it is important to keep the database structur of the file.
+The *PO* file can be edited with a plain text editor, but then it is important to keep the database structure of the file.
 There are tools that makes editing of the *PO* files easier.
 When using those, the *PO* file is handled as a database instead of as a plain file.